fbpx

 Hair Shedding: What you Need to Know About Hair Shedding in Summer

 Every season has its impact on humans, including the hair cycle.
-When you wake to see hairs on your bed or lose it when combing, it’s a typical sign of hair shedding.
+It’s a typical sign of hair shedding when you wake to see hairs on your bed or lose it when combing.
 You might start to feel concerned when you see this.
 But, in most cases, it will stop by itself except in hair loss circumstances.

 Shedding hair in the summer is common, and there are reasons for this occurrence.
 Before you panic, you need to understand what is happening, which could be seasonal hair loss.
 Hair enters a shed phase towards the end of summer, which could be rapid than you ever imagined.